 Parents Need to Know

-Parents need to know that Dora is a bilingual communicator who can speak with all of the critters and humans in her vicinity.
+Parents need to know that Dora the Explorer is a show about a bilingual communicator who can speak with all of the critters and humans in her vicinity.
 Some of the language lessons may rub off on kids -- but other viewers might get bored.
 Since phrases are constantly repeated, parents may want to consider whether they want their kids to be repeating the same episodes all day.
 The series offers good exposure to language, culture, and creativity.

-On one hand, Dora is an admirable character with a can-do attitude.
-On the other hand, the show can seem simplistic -- even for young viewers.
+On one hand, Dora is an admirable character with a can-do attitude, but on the other hand, the show can seem simplistic -- even for young viewers.
 Challenges are often similar, which may get a bit monotonous.